Skip to main content

 Cargo Monthly Surcharges

 Within our network we use a combination of ships, trucks and trains to move your goods.
-Fuel, bunker and energy prices fluctuate frequently and this is reflected in adapted monthly surcharges for ship fuel (Bunker Adjustment Factor (BAF)) road fuel, and rail energy.
+Fuel (ship/road), CO2 and rail energy prices fluctuate frequently and this is reflected in adapted monthly surcharges for ship fuel, road fuel, CO2 and rail energy.
 Every month we inform you about the most recent surcharges on this page.

 Road fuel surcharge